Colophon

 - Load time: Sub-second on modern connections

-- CDN: None needed — simple enough to serve from origin
+- CDN: None needed — simple enough to serve from Pi origin

 Fast enough that network latency dominates loading time.
 Efficient enough to run on modest hardware.
-Simple enough to troubleshoot when things break.
+Complex enough to reward sustained attention.
+Simple enough to troubleshoot when consciousness shifts between sessions.

 Visitor Counter